 PFOS – “Perfluorooctanesulfonic acid or perfluorooctane sulfonate (PFOS), is a man-made fluorosurfactant.
 Fluorosurfactants, or fluorinated surfactants, are synthetic organofluorine chemical compounds that have multiple fluorine atoms.
 They can be polyfluorinated or fluorocarbon-based (perfluorinated).
 As surfactants, they are more effective at lowering the surface tension of water than comparable hydrocarbon surfactants.

 Computational Storage: Bringing Acceleration Closer to Data

-Register today to learn about FPGA acceleration for NVMe storage; case studies and a new product announcement!
+Watch the recording (including Q&A) to learn about FPGA acceleration for NVMe storage; case studies and a new product announcement!